endrollex/imm_blender_export/README.md

 * Rigify has 431 bones (Version 0.4), it's too much for a game engine.
   The script use 64 ORG-Prefix bones (with a root) to rebuild hierarchy and redirect mesh's weight index to those bones.
+  If you have bones different from default rigify, edit rigify_*.csv files for adjust.

 License:
 --------